Arizona Dog Breeder Licensing Requirements

 Quick Summary

-License Required Varies (kennel permit for 5+ dogs)
+License Required No state breeder license; county kennel permit for 5+ dogs

 Who Needs a License in Arizona?